 Positive: Significant investment in DRC mining.
 Kamoa-Kakula operations are among the lowest-carbon copper producers globally.

-Concerns: Chinese state-linked ownership creates geopolitical tensions in a corridor framed as a Western alternative to Chinese supply chains.
+Concerns: Zijin's Chinese listed-company profile creates geopolitical scrutiny in a corridor often framed as a Western alternative to Chinese supply chains.
 Manono lithium permit dispute with AVZ Minerals.
-Limited transparency by Western standards.
+Limited transparency by some Western investor standards.

 Lobito Corridor Rating: Pending formal assessment